programjames/40kbible/README.md

 └── README.md
 ```
 ## Contributing
 To add a new field, go to `bible/index.md` and insert a new subtitle.
 Make a directory with the `camel_case` name of the field.
 To add a career insert a bullet point under its field in `bible/index.md` with a `[hashtag](#link)` to the corresponding file, and include it in the `input-files` in `defaults.yaml`.
+Make sure your file ends in a new line.

 Keep fields and careers in lexicographic order.